• LinkedIn icon

 FCL Components Relays

-FCL Components FTR-K1, FTR-F3 and FTR-MY series relays are certified compliant with UL/CSA HAZLOC and ATEX for certain low-risk areas with minimal explosion likelihood.
+FCL Components FTR-K1, FTR-F3, FTR-MY, and JS series relays are certified compliant with UL/CSA HAZLOC and ATEX for certain low-risk areas with minimal explosion likelihood.

 FCL Components Approved ATEX Relays